 6. Number of Units.
-The maximum number of units that may be developed on the site of a Great Estate PUD shall ~~not exceed an average density of 1.24 units per acre be 58~~.
-In addition, affordable units ~~shall~~may be developed in accordance with paragraph 9.
+The maximum number of units that may be developed on the site of a Great Estate PUD shall not exceed an average density of 1.24 units per acre.
+In addition, affordable units shall be developed in accordance with paragraph 9.

 7. Setbacks and Height.
 No new building in a Great Estate PUD shall be less than 250 feet from the lot line fronting on an existing street, and no new building in a Great Estate PUD shall be less than 175 feet from a side lot line or 100 feet from the rear lot line.
 No new roadway in a Great Estate PUD shall be less than 125 feet from a side lot line, 50 feet from the rear lot line or 125 feet from an existing driveway easement.
-A new roadway may traverse the 250 ~~buffer zone~~foot ~~setback area~~ connecting to an existing street approximately perpendicular to that existing street.
+A new roadway may traverse the 250 buffer zone connecting to an existing street approximately perpendicular to that existing street.
 All set back areas shall be suitably maintained in their natural condition or landscaped as hereafter provided.
-There shall be a 75 feet wide "No Disturbance Zone" parallel to the ~~existing street~~lot ~~lines~~.
+There shall be a 75 feet wide "No Disturbance Zone" parallel to the existing street.
 No more than twenty-five percent (25%) of the townhouse units may be constructed less than 550 feet from the existing street.
 No building in a Great Estate PUD shall exceed 35 feet in height, provided that the pre-1900 dwellings may be retained and converted to condominium use at their original height.